Fix text not pasting after dictation

 Restart Flow.
 Force quit Flow and reopen it.
 Dictate a short phrase.
 If text appears, the issue is resolved.

 Note: Flow does not activate in password fields, phone number fields, or numeric-only fields for security and compatibility reasons.
+If a paste error occurs and you don't dismiss it, the error bubble disappears automatically after a few seconds.
+In the Chrome address bar, your text may be copied to the clipboard so you can paste it.

 Remote desktops (Citrix, RDP, VMware Horizon)